Table of Contents

 Temporal + Custom Frameworks

-- When to choose it OVER Compozy: If your team has strong DevOps resources and needs highly customized workflows or integration with existing Temporal-based systems, building directly on Temporal might be preferable.
+- When to choose it OVER Compozy: If your team already has strong Temporal expertise and you need deep customization or you’re integrating into an existing Temporal-based system.

 Apache Airflow